TomasUhrik/restaurant-picker/docs/tech.md

 ## Global state management

 Thanks to the use of react server-side components there is not much need for state-management let alone global state management.
-The only reason why I've introduced global state at all was to have a way for individual pages to be able to communicate with the `Map` component which lives in the `layout` layer above them so that the `Map` doesn't get remounted on every page change.
+The only reason why I've introduced global state at all was to have a way for individual pages to be able to communicate with the `Map` component which lives in the `layout` layer above them so that the `Map` doesn't need to get remounted on every page change.

 I've chosen `zustand` for its simplicity.